StereoKit/StereoKit/docs/Pages/Reference/Sound/Find.md

 |string modelId|Which Sound are you looking for?|
 |RETURNS: [Sound]({{site.url}}/Pages/Reference/Sound.html)|A link to the sound matching 'soundId', null if none is found.|

-Looks for a Sound asset that's already loaded, matching the given id!